stashkov/inhibitor_graph_v1.5/README.md

 Example file can be found in `examples` folder

-#### What is the result?
+### What is the result?
-Result is reactions, that correspond to chosen EFMs.
+Result is reactions, that correspond to chosen EFMs. (see below)

 # Example output
 ```